romaintailhurat/darkr/README.md

 `darkr` will be available on CRAN as soon as a sufficiently large set of features is developed and tested.

 For now, you need to clone this repository, open the project in RStudio, then load the package using `devtools::load_all()`.

+You could also install it via `devtools::install_github("romaintailhurat/darkr")`.

 Once done, try:

 ```R
 res <- darkr::vtl_eval("a := 3 * 3; b := 33; c := a + b;")